 FAFSA Completion Night

-A representative from ICAN will be at the high school on Tuesday, October 29th to help seniors with FAFSA (Financial Aid Forms).
+A representative from ICAN will be at the high school sometime in October to help seniors with FAFSA (Financial Aid Forms) – watch for more info once scheduled.
 If any junior parents want to come listen to the presentation so you know what to be looking for in the upcoming year you are welcome to do so!
 They are a great resource for all college information!
 Be sure to check out their website for additional planning information as well!

 THINGS TO THINK ABOUT